Babcock Wyvil Court and Woofferton transmitting station

 Q. Will there be compensation for affected staff?

-A. The company is proposing to pay the difference in travel costs for a year.
+A. The company will pay the difference in travel costs for a year.

 Q. My season ticket is coming up for renewal.
 Should I renew it as normal?